 You will actively participate in research, teaching & administration.
 This means:

-- You are involved in a specific and well-funded research project, here focused on exploring fundamentals and applications of quantum entanglement in levitated solid-state platforms.
+- You are involved in a specific and well-funded research project, here either focused on label-free superresolution microscopy, or electron wavefront shaping.

 - You will present your research plan to the faculty and complete a dissertation agreement within 12-18 months.
 This will be reviewed and adapted on an annual basis.